Service & Downloads

 24.1 The scope of the Work Assignment will be defined in the Order confirmation of PHCEU.

-24.2 If a subsequent technical inspection carried out by PHCEU reveals that the actual amount of work necessary to complete the Work Assignment deviates from the originally agreed amount of work, PHCEU shall not proceed with the Work Assignment without obtaining the Customer’s prior approval of the additional costs.
+24.2 If a subsequent technical inspection carried out by PHCEU reveals that the actual amount of work necessary to complete the Work Assignment deviates from the originally agreed amount of work, PHCEU shall not proceed with the Work Assignment without obtaining the Buyer’s prior approval of the additional costs.
 Such approval will not be deemed necessary if the additional costs do not exceed 20% of the originally agreed costs in the Work Assignment.

-24.3 Unless agreed otherwise in Writing, the Work Assignment will be carried out on week-days, with the exception of public holidays, during standard working hours of PHCEU.
+24.3 Unless agreed otherwise in Writing, the Work Assignment will be carried out on weekdays, with the exception of public holidays, during standard working hours of PHCEU.

 24.4 All time schedules for the completion of the Work Assignment are approximate and provided only as an indication.